SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-1-2.md

 TUA Spartacus automatically picks up on the configuration and displays the `regions` field in the form.

-1. If you do not have a `custom.properties` file, create a `custom.properties` file inside the `installer/customconfig` folder of your SAP Commerce folder.
+1. If you do not have a `custom.properties` file, create a file named `custom.properties` inside the `installer/customconfig` folder of your SAP Commerce folder.

 2. Add the following line to your `custom.properties` file: